lbroudoux/cheese-quizz/README.md

 * It's a HTTP `GET` request that is supposed to be idempotent (so replay is safe),
 * We're in simple HTTP with no TLS so the headers inspectation allow determine these conditions.

 An optimal way of managing this kind of issue would be to declare a `CircuitBreaker` for handling this problem more efficiently.
 Circuit breaker policy will be in charge to detect Pod return ing errors and evict them from the elligible targets pool for a configured time.
-Then, later on the endpoint will be re-tried and will re-join the pool if erverything is back to normal.
+Then, the endpoint will be re-tried and will re-join the pool if erverything is back to normal.

 Let's apply the circuit breaker configuration to our question `DestinationRule`: